AKROGIS/MapFixer/Readme.md

 Open the solution in the version Visual Studio supported by your version of ArcGIS.
 Select Build Solution from the VS menu.

+## Testing

 Extra caution should be made to thoroughly test any changes before deploying to ensure that the changes are stable.
 MapFixer runs whenever ArcMap is started for almost all Alaska GIS users.
 It would be very frustrating if it crashes ArcMap.

-A sample moves database is in `verifier/TestMoves.csv`
+A sample moves database is in `verifier/TestMoves.csv`.
+For NPS users, there are test ArcMap documents and Pro layer files at `T:\Users\Regan\Other Stuff\Testing Data\MapFixer`.
+These files are broken in ways that should be fixed with the moves database deployed to the PDS.

 ## Deploy